wp-plugins/csv-2-post/readme.txt

     * New Data Samples: the Created Tables screen now has a panel for each Data Import Job table which lists some records for the table.
 A tool for quickly confirming the existence of records, handy for us accessing users blogs and knowing they have imported records when we do not have access to phpmyadmin.
     * Reporting Settings: new panel offering ability to disable all logging and set the maximum size of log files
     * Two new log files: posts and data.
 We want to focus on these two new log files and get building a usable history of the plugins main purpose
-    * Log Files: dialogue boxes are no longer used to confirm form submission outcome when creating, delete or activating log files
+    * Log Files: dialog boxes are no longer used to confirm form submission outcome when creating, delete or activating log files
     * Removed Critical Options panel from the Install Status screen, it never really had much use for the average user
     * Moved Log File Status panel up to make it easier for users to find and manage the files
     * Extensions: the main file now checks for an existing active extension if the plugin has never been installed, rather than requiring the extension status setting to be active.
 This allows the menu to display the extensions name straight away where previously it would still say CSV 2 POST